Hunter71a/react-redux-albums/README.md

 ### `yarn server`

-Runs json-server to db.json in the root level
+Runs json-server to db.json in the root level.
 Open [http://localhost:3004](http://localhost:3004) to view it in the browser.

 The page will reload if you make edits.\